Why Most Home VPN Setups Fall Short (And What Actually Works for Real Protection)

 Frequently Asked Questions

-Q: Will a router VPN slow down my internet speed?
+Q2: Will a VPN slow down my internet connection significantly?

 M